rmetzler/NoSQL-for-Dependable-Systems/README.md

 distributed database.

 For this purpose we set up the node Alice and pushed 1000 data records into Alice.
-Now Bob joins the network.
-To check if Bob already has all data we frequently tried to read the 1000th entry from Bob.
-If this was possible we assumed that Bob was sync or at least capable to answer in a consistent way.
+Then Bob joined the network.
+To check if Bob already had all data we frequently tried to read the 1000th entry from Bob.
+If this was possible we assumed that Bob was in sync or at least capable to answer in a consistent way.

 Results (Replicating to a new node):